Stadiums or stadia?

 Examples

-Stadia as the plural of stadiums seems most widespread in Indian-English publications—for example:
+Stadia as the plural of stadiums seems most widespread in Indian-English publications such as these:

 Regardless of this, pre-pubescent and pre-menopausal audiences will kill for tickets and standing-room at the stadia.
 [Times of India]